Maythandarmyint/MyInsurance/README.md

 # MyInsurance

-Angular JS, C#, .Net Framework 4.5, Visual Studio 2017 in one solution Dependency injection (Simple Injector)
+Angular JS, C#, .Net Framework 4.5, Visual Studio 2017 in one solution.
+Dependency injection (Simple Injector)

 1)Create sql database with the name Insurance or your preferred db name.